List of accidents and incidents involving the Boeing B-52 Stratofortress: 2016

 B-52H crash at Andersen Air Force Base.

 On 19 May, a B-52H (tail number 60-0047) assigned to the 69th Bomb Squadron, 5th Bomb Wing, from Minot, North Dakota, overran the end of the runway during an aborted takeoff, crashed and burned at Andersen AFB, Guam.
 During takeoff, the crew noticed birds flying over the runway.
 They then had indications that the four engines on the right wing were reducing power.
 The crew believed that the aircraft had ingested birds into the right engines.
 The crew attempted an aborted takeoff; reducing engines to idle, applying air brakes, and activating the drag parachute.
 The parachute failed to inflate properly and with 2500 ft of runway remaining, the aircraft was unable to stop.
 It overran the paved surface of the runway by 300 ft.
 The crew evacuated safely and were treated for minor injuries.
 The aircraft burned completely at a loss of million.

+2020–present

+2026

+B52H 60-0061 at Edwards Air Force Base in December 2025.

+On 15 June, a United States Air Force Boeing B-52H Stratofortress (tail number 60-0061) out of the 412th Test Wing crashed shortly after takeoff at Edwards Air Force Base in California at approximately 11:20 a.m. local time.
+Eight crew members were killed in the crash.
+The aircraft was named "Spirit of Aggieland II" in 2015 by Col. Bruce Cox, a Texas A&M University graduate who was then commander of the 307th Bomb Wing where the aircraft was based.